Student Accounts FAQs

 - I graduated last spring.
 Why didn’t I receive a 1098-T?

 How and when do I get a bill?

-What if I don’t receive a bill?
+What if I I don’t have a bill on the portal?

 How do I view my account online?